sauerbraten-chungus/chungusmod/README.md

 **The Hide & Seek configuration**

 A server running Hide & Seek can be started with `HAS=1 ./sauer_server`.
 Players in team "hide" have to hide from the seekers.
 If a hider is caught, he will join the seekers and fight against a time limit to expose the rest of the hiding players.

+**The Prop Hunt configuration**

+A server running Prop Hunt can be started with `PROPHUNT=1 ./sauer_server`.
+This is the Sauer adaption of prop hunt, a hide & seek mode where the hiders are disguised as objects on the map, as seen in Garry's Mod or CoD.
+Props hide across the map, and hunters will try to find them using their mg and chainsaw.
+The props will make a grunting sound periodically.
+A client interface to pick and choose from the available models can be found [here](https://github.com/benzomatic/prop-hunt-gui).

 **Autoloaded modules**